 The district-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the District.
 For the most part, the effect of interfund activity has been removed from these statements.
-Governmental activities, which are primarily supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for services.
-The District has no business-type activities.
+Governmental activities are primarily supported by taxes and intergovernmental revenues.